Certain words and people seem made for each other. For John Edwards, the word must surely be tragedy, in all its dimensions.

 Then, when he ran for the U.S. Senate, most of us learned about the loss of his teenaged son Wade in a car accident.
 Incomprehensible tragedy.

-Later came word of the breast cancer battle being fought by his wife Elizabeth, the mother of their three surviving children, a disease which would eventually take her life.
+Later came word of the breast cancer battle being fought by his wife Elizabeth, the mother of their three surviving children, a disease that would eventually take her life.
 Unspeakable tragedy.

 But her death wouldn't happen before revelations about her husband's affair that produced a child and the end of the Edwards' marriage.
 Self-inflicted tragedy.